SeldonIO/seldonio.github.com/content-recommendation-models.md

    "http://localhost:8500/v1/kv/seldon/${CLIENT}/algs/word2vec"
 {% endhighlight %}

- * Create the model by creating a training file of the user sessions, training a word2vec model and converting it to a Seamntic Vectors file format for loading in the Seldon API server.
+ * Create the model by creating a training file of the user sessions, training a word2vec model and converting it to a Semantic Vectors file format for loading in the Seldon API server.

 {% highlight bash %}
   docker exec -it spark_offline_server_container bash -c "/spark-jobs/session-items.sh ${CLIENT}"